 - Demand is broadly being met within the district of Dover but at the expense of several facilities operating above the maximum comfort level of 80% used capacity. - The higher levels of unmet demand and lowest levels of local share are in the main towns of Dover and Deal despite these towns being the locations of most of the sports halls. - There is currently only one sports hall in each of the main towns of Dover, Deal and Sandwich that is open for most of the peak and off-peak hours.
-Off-peak access can be an important offer, particularly for some under-represented and target groups. - There are no larger halls in the district which could offer additional scope for more activities to take place consecutively, higher levels of competition and events hosting, and greater flexibility for teaching and coaching. - Existing educational sites could provide additional access for community use to increase capacity as currently many do not open for the full weekly peak period hours. - The relatively high average age of facilities (particularly the educational sites) and lack of recent refurbishment affects the attractiveness of these facilities and impacts on their utilisation. - 5.9.5 Dover District Council should consider investment in improving existing sports hall facilities to support residential developments, for example, through use of Section 106 funding.
+Off-peak access can be an important offer, particularly for some under-represented and target groups. - There are no larger halls in the district which could offer additional scope for more activities to take place consecutively, higher levels of competition and events hosting, and greater flexibility for teaching and coaching. - Existing educational sites could provide additional access for community use to increase capacity as currently many do not open for the full weekly peak period hours.

+- The relatively high average age of facilities (particularly the educational sites) and lack of recent refurbishment affects the attractiveness of these facilities and impacts on their utilisation. - It should be noted that the 4 court sports hall at Dover Grammar School for boys opened in 2022, during completion of this strategy, and has not been included in Sport England's Facility Planning model report.
+This site provides an opportunity to increase the supply of facilities in the district subject to availability to community clubs and user groups. - 5.9.5 Dover District Council should consider investment in improving existing sports hall facilities to support residential developments, for example, through use of Section 106 funding.
 New provision should be a consideration if there are major housing developments proposed, particularly at Whitfield, Aylesham and Dover Town Centre.